Ryan Ramczyk: Professional career

 Ramczyk received an invitation to the NFL Combine, but was only able to perform the bench press due to a hip injury.
 He also was unable to participate at Wisconsin's Pro Day.
 He had pre-draft visits with multiple teams, that included the New York Giants, Denver Broncos, Houston Texans, and New England Patriots.
 Projected to be a first round pick, Ramczyk was ranked the top offensive tackle available in the draft by NFLDraftScout.com, ESPN, Pro Football Focus, and NFL media analyst Bucky Brooks.
 Ramczyk was ranked the second-best offensive tackle in the draft by Sports Illustrated and NFL media analyst Mike Mayock.

-The New Orleans Saints selected Ramczyk in the first round (32nd overall) of the 2017 NFL Draft.
-The pick used to draft Ramczyk was acquired from the New England Patriots in exchange for Brandin Cooks.
+The New Orleans Saints selected Ramczyk in the first round (32nd overall) of the 2017 NFL draft.
+The pick used to draft Ramczyk was acquired from the Patriots in exchange for Brandin Cooks.
 Ramczyk made his NFL debut on September 11, 2017, in the season opener against the Minnesota Vikings.
 Starting at left tackle made him the first Saints' rookie to start at left tackle in a season opener since Jim Dombrowski in 1986.
 He started the first four games at left tackle in place of the injured Terron Armstead.
 He moved over to right tackle after Zach Strief was lost for the season with a knee injury.
-He then started 12 games at right tackle, and was named to the PFWA All-Rookie Team.
+He started 12 games at right tackle, and was named to the PFWA All-Rookie Team.

 After the 2018 season, Ramczyk was named an All-Pro for the first time, being selected to the Second Team.
-Following the 2019 season, he was selected as the First Team All-Pro right tackle, after allowing zero quarterback sacks throughout the 2019 season, and being the highest graded offensive tackle by Pro Football Focus.
+Following the 2019 season, he was selected as the First Team All-Pro right tackle, after allowing zero quarterback sacks throughout the 2019 season.
+He was ranked 82nd by his fellow players on the NFL Top 100 Players of 2020.

 In 2020, the Saints exercised Ramczyk's fifth-year option.
+He started in all 16 games in the 2020 season.
+He was named as a second team All-Pro for the 2020 season.
 On June 30, 2021, Ramczyk signed a five-year, $96 million contract extension with the Saints, worth $60 million in guarantees.
+In the 2021 season, he appeared in and started ten games.
+In the 2022 season, he appeared in and started 16 games.
+In the 2023 season, he appeared in and started 12 games.

+On July 18, 2024, Ramczyk was placed on the Reserve/Physically Unable to Perform (PUP) list after undergoing knee surgery during the off-season.

+On April 17, 2025, Ramczyk announced his retirement from professional football.